-Easy Penne Pasta with Balsamic Sweet Potatoes, Arugula, and Parmesan is a great vegetarian pasta dish for Meatless Monday, or use this as a side dish if you prefer.
+Easy Penne Pasta with Balsamic Sweet Potatoes, Arugula, and Parmesan is a great vegetarian pasta dish, or use this as a side dish if you prefer.
 And make this with spinach if you’re not an arugula fan!
 Use Pasta Recipes to find more recipes like this one.

 I know there are a few arugula-haters out there, so if you’re not a fan of arugula I would recommend making this just like the recipe below but with baby spinach.
 Other types of greens such as kale, swiss chard, or collard greens could be used, but they need more cooking so they’ll need to be sauteed separately and then added to the pasta.